Mail and Female

 Mail and Female is a 1937 Our Gang short comedy film directed by Fred C. Newmeyer.
-It was the 160th Our Gang short (161st episode, 71st talking short, and 72nd talking episode) that was released.
+It was the 160th Our Gang short to be released.

 Plot

 The Gang's male members, headed by Spanky, decided to create the "He-Man Woman Haters Club" in reaction to not being invited to one of the girl's parties.
 When the kids ask for a president, Spanky elects his pal Alfalfa without his authorization, under the notion that Alfalfa "hates women".
 Yet, Alfalfa's absence to the meeting was due to the fact that he was writing a letter to his sweetheart Darla.

 Alfalfa is informed by Buckwheat and Porky that he has been unanimously elected president of Spanky's new club.
 Before Alfalfa proceeds to the barn, he requests that Buckwheat and Porky are to deliver the note and he requests it be "under the hat".
 Misunderstanding the phrase "Under the hat", Buckwheat puts Alfalfa's letter under his hat.

 Upon arriving at the club, Alfalfa is greeted with cheers.
 Not knowing what the club is, Alfalfa commands the members to follow the rules; if they fail to do so, they will suffer a paddling from "sergeant-at-arms" Spike, to whom Alfalfa has presented the "official paddle."
 When Alfalfa asks Spanky what the club is about, Spanky delivers the news that he is the head of the "He-Man Woman Haters Club" and is forbidden to look, talk, walk with or send letters to girls.
 Upon figuring this out, Alfalfa says that he has important business to attend to, and leaves the club to look for Buckwheat and Porky.
 Upon finding Buckwheat and Porky, they inform Alfalfa that they did what they were told.